 You have exceeded your shopping time limit and your shopping cart has been emptied.

-The current Terracon report, along with a 2017 report done by Dewberry Consultants, discovered various structural problems with the Lake Thoreau pool.
-Some of the findings include potential safety issues such as timber retaining walls that need to be replaced.
-Cracks were also found in the pool shell and concrete deck.
+The Terracon report discovered various structural problems with the Lake Thoreau pool.
+Some of the findings include potential safety issues such as deteriorating timber retaining walls that support the entire East side of the facility.
+There are also structural cracks in the pool shell and concrete deck.
+Details on the report can be found in the important documents section of this web page.

 Lake Thoreau Pool has been and will continue to be a Reston Association amenity.